-After \texttt{DBSCAN} has been applied to a given $L\times L$ deg$^2$ region, we shift these regions by $L/3$ and $2L/3$ and apply \texttt{DBSCAN} again in the new region in order to account for clusters in the borders of the grid.
-Then, we merge duplicated or ovelapping groupings that are in fact a single cluster.
-The whole process is applied using several values of the pairs $(L,minPts)$.
-This way, a Monte Carlo-like analysis of the results is enabled, and clusters with more findings within the different pairs of $(L,minPts)$ are the most reliable.
+After \texttt{DBSCAN} was applied to a given $L\times L$ deg$^2$ region, we shifted these regions by $L/3$ and $2L/3$ and applied \texttt{DBSCAN} again in the new region in order to account for clusters in the borders of the grid.
+Then, we merge our duplicated or ovelapping groupings that are in fact a single cluster.
+The whole process was applied using several values for the pairs $(L,minPts)$.
+This way, a Monte Carlo-like analysis of the results was enabled, and clusters with more findings within the different pairs of $(L,minPts)$ are the most reliable.